pixelastic/blog.pixelastic.com/app/_posts/2016-06-07-public-speaking.md

 forget to smile, we don't like to ask questions to someone with a closed face.

-Do not, ever, finish your talk with "I hope you liked it", it undermine everything you just said.
-Instead, say "With everything I just talked about, you are now ready to do XXX".
+Do not, ever, finish your talk with "I hope you liked it", it undermine everything you said.
+Instead, say "With everything I talked about, you are now ready to do {whatever you talked about}".

 ## Bonus

-We also got a list of several mantras that you can repeat before going on stage:
+We also got a list of mantras that you can repeat before going on stage:

 - I do not talk because I want to be loved.
 I talk because I want to be understood.